Living in Virginia Vs West Virginia: Which Is the Better State?

 West Virginia epitomizes Appalachian folk culture with a strong musical and artistic tradition.
 The settlers brought Celtic and African influences to create something all their own.
 Today, you can see and hear this in the state’s many folk music festivals and the local art galleries.
 For dining, you can’t miss out on the pepperoni rolls or stopping at Tudor’s Biscuit World.

-Choosing Between West Virginia and Virginia
+Difference Between Virginia and West Virginia

 To be sure you’ll find the perfect place to call home in either state, we recommend connecting with a real estate agent who will make your research process easier.